 This is the end: our post-antibiotic world

-Since the dawn of the antibiotic age, we knew the end would come one day.
+Since the dawn of the antibiotic age, we knew the end would come.

-In the 1930s, the serendipitous discovery of penicillin provided clinicians with a means to combat previously fatal illnesses.
-A staphylococci or streptococci infection no longer meant death; surgery became a much safer endeavor; treatments that directly accessed the bloodstream – catheters, kidney dialysis, Caesarean sections, biopsies – became possible.
-The medical revolution also changed our daily lives.
-For the first time, people could willingly risk physical injury as they engaged in rough-and-tumble sports and other activities.
-Without the threat of infection and death, a scrape became just a scrape.

-However, despite popular belief, effective antibiotics are constantly under threat from bacterial resistance.
-Microbes synthesize antibiotics naturally as way to control population, fend off invading microbes and ensure access to nutrients.
-Antibiotic resistance occurs inevitably in an evolutionary tug-of-war: the weak would die while the strong survived and propagate resistance to subsequent generations, thus rendering the antibiotic useless.
-It is naïve to think that synthetic antibiotics could escape this fate.
-Adding fire to the flame is cavalier way that many patients – and some physicians – misuse antibiotics; some estimate that in the US 50% of prescribed antibiotics are squandered on viral infections (and other cases where they are not needed) or ineffective as prescribed1.
-Arguably, the biggest misuse of antibiotics currently in our culture lies beyond the realm of medical care.
-In Canada, over 75% of antimicrobials are used in agricultural animals to stimulate their growth, increase their weight and phrophylactically guard them against infections2.
-This practice has spurred the evolution of drug-resistant Salmonella, which can be transmitted to humans through food-borne or water-borne contaminants.
+In the 1930s, the serendipitous discovery of penicillin provided clinicians with a powerful weapon to combat previously fatal illnesses.
+Antibiotics became household drugs.
+Yet our cavalier use of these key weapons are facilitating the development of antibiotic resistance.
+In medicine, some estimate that in the US 50% of prescribed antibiotics are squandered on viral infections and other cases where they are not needed, or ineffective as prescribed1.
+Outside the clinics, over 75% of antimicrobials in Canada are used in agricultural animals to stimulate their growth and prophylactically guard against infections2, which may help breed drug-resistant strains that are infectious to humans and much harder to treat.

-Antibiotic resistance is growing at an alarming rate.
-Just two years after discovering penicillin, Sir Alexander Fleming predicted that microbes would inevitably gain resistance against antibiotics if exposed to non-lethal quantities of the miracle drug.
-He was right: to combat the first cases of penicillin-resistant staph in the 1940s, pharmaceutical companies developed the first synthetic antibiotic – methicillin in 1960.
-Resistance developed in less than 2 years.
-A new class of antibiotics including linezolid was introduced in 2000 and resistance occurred only a year after.
-Daptomycin, introduced in 2003 suffered the same fate3.

-The public health consequences are dire.
-Globally, in 2011, 3.7% of new cases and 20% of previously treated cases were estimated to have multi-drug resistant tuberculosis (TB); resistance to early generations of antimalarial drugs is widespread in malaria-endemic countries.
-Despite a recent drop in infection rates, methicillin-resistant Staphylococcuc aureus (MRSA) remains a leading cause of hospital-acquired infections and deaths.
-Our existing antibiotic defenses – such as ciprofloxacin for Shigella or “last line” oral cephalosporins for Neisseria gonorrhoeae – are crumbling in the face of rapidly developing resistance4.
+Antibiotic resistance is growing at an alarming rate and the public health consequences are dire.
+Globally, in 2011, 3.7% of new cases and 20% of previously treated cases were estimated to have multi-drug resistant tuberculosis (TB).
+Our “last line” antibiotic defenses – such as ciprofloxacin for Shigella or cephalosporins for Neisseria gonorrhoeae – are crumbling in the face of rapidly developing resistance3.
 In 2013, the World Health Organization issued an urgent warning over Carbapenem-resistant Enterobacteriaceae (CRE), which are resistant to nearly all antibiotics we have today2.